History of Hertfordshire: Renaissance

 The long Elizabethan peace, and turmoil in Europe, conspired to raise English commercial power during the Renaissance.
 European refugees also contributed to English wealth.
 London was the centre of this new power, and Hertfordshire's commerce benefited accordingly.

 In November 1524, Catherine of Aragon held court at Hertford Castle.
-On 3 May 1547, King Edward VI granted his sister Mary the manor and castle of Hertford, tolls from the bridge at Ware, and the manor of Hertingfordbury.
+On 3 May 1547, King Edward VI granted his sister Princess Mary the manor and castle of Hertford, tolls from the bridge at Ware, and the manor of Hertingfordbury.

 Under Mary, who as Queen earned the sobriquet "Bloody Mary", three "heretics" (that is, Protestants who refused to become catholic) were burnt at the stake in Hertfordshire.
 William Hale, Thomas Fust, and George Tankerville, were executed at Barnet, Ware, and St Albans respectively.
 In 1554, Queen Mary granted the town of Hertford its first charter for a fee of thirteen shillings and fourpence, due annually at Michaelmas.

 Queen Elizabeth I lived at Hatfield Palace near Hatfield as a girl.
 When plague ravaged London, she held parliaments at Hertford Castle in 1564 and 1581.
 The law courts moved to St Albans for the same reason.
 During her reign, Hertfordshire was specifically commended for its soldiers' efficiency.
 In the mobilisation of 1588 for the Anglo-Spanish War, the county sent twenty-five lances and sixty light horse to Brentwood, a thousand infantry to Tilbury, a thousand to Stratford-at-Bow, and five hundred to guard Her Majesty's person.
 The Arms of Hertfordshire were granted next year.
 In 1602 founder of Hartford (Connecticut), Samuel Stone was born in Fore Street, Hertford.